| |

 process, outlined below.
 If you have any questions about this process

-or the program in general, please email Susannah
+or the program in general, please email Phil Telfeyan.

-Orientation meetings take place every Thursday night at 6:30pm in the
+Orientation meetings take place during the school year on Thursday nights at 6:15 p.m. in the

 Lincoln Parlor at New